UMM-CSci-3601/3601-lab4-mongo/README.md

 - `ng e2e` both builds and serves the client and runs through all the Cypress end-to-end tests once.
 - `ng e2e --watch` builds and serves the client but just opens Cypress for you to be able to run the tests you want without closing automatically.
   - This is the same as running `ng serve` and `npm run cy:open` (or `npx cypress open`) at the same time.
-If you are already running `ng serve` it will be easier to do this rather than closing it and running `ng e2e`.
+If you are already running `ng serve` it will be easier to run `npx cypress open` rather than closing your `ng serve`, running `ng e2e`, and restarting `ng serve`.

+:warning: The Cypress screenshots below are a little out of date, but you should get the idea.

-The main page of Cypress looks like this:
+The main page of Cypress looks something like this:

 ![image](https://user-images.githubusercontent.com/1300395/109009410-22f99d00-7674-11eb-9469-dd6a09710813.png)